peterzieba/5Vpld/README.md

 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">PLD/GAL</a> - Programmable Logic Device.
 Small, generally DIP-package 5V programmable Logic.<br />
 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#CPLDs">CPLD - </a>Complex Programmable Logic Device.
 Larger packages, many pins, much more complex.<br />

 Combinatorial Logic - Simple logic (AND, OR, NOT, gates, etc.) that does not use flip-flops / registers / clocks.
-Such logic could technically be implemented with an EPROM/Memory, where a series of inputs always maps to a known set of outputs.
+Such logic could technically be implemented with an EPROM/Memory, where a series of inputs always maps to a known set of outputs.<br>
 Registered Logic - Logic that uses registers (flip-flops), and can thus hold state.
 On the GAL16V8 and GAL22V10, each macrocell can be configured as a D-Flip-Flop, and all flip-flops share the same clock pin.
 On the ATF150x, much more complex types of registered logic and clocking options are available.

 <a href="https://en.wikipedia.org/wiki/Macrocell_array">Macrocell</a> - Each output has a macrocell associated with it.
 These can often be configured as active high, active low, flip-flops, etc.<br />